William Branham and His Message

 ...My wife came from the house frightened, and asked me what was wrong.
 Trying to get hold of myself, I sat down and told her that after all these twenty odd years of being conscious of this strange feeling, the time had come when I had to find out what it was all about.
 The crisis had come!
 I told her and my child good-bye, and warned her that if I did not come back in a few days, perhaps I might never return.

 Now, here's the interesting part.
 Rebekah Branham-Smith, WMB's oldest daughter, was born on March 21, 1946.
 As you know, my contention is that WMB really started his healing campaigns in 1945, not 1946 as WMB has claimed since 1950.
 If WMB's crisis point came in May 1946, then Rebekah would have been a month and a half old.
-Yet in neither of the above two accounts does he acknowledge that Rebekah had even been born yet.
+Yet in neither of the above two accounts does he acknowledge that Rebekah had yet been born.
 This is further indication that WMB's first account of how his ministry began in 1945 is the most accurate, and that an angel did not commission him to pray for the sick on May 7, 1946, as he claimed in later years.

 For more details concerning other serious discrepancies concerning the start of Wm.
 Branham's worldwide ministry and his Angelic Commission, Click on the following links: